Hi. My name is Laura Sowdon and I am an occupational therapist. I am also a homeschooling mother of three.

 In my work as an occupational therapist, I saw a need for a new kind of homeschool curriculum.
 One that would give parents the tools to help their children grow physically, emotionally, and mentally to be healthy people.
 I spent years piecing together lessons for my own children that were developmentally appropriate and would work for any child.

-My own children are twice exceptional, meaning that they are gifted but also have learning disabilities, so I had to write my own curriculum for them.
+My own children are twice exceptional, meaning that they are gifted but also have learning disabilities.
+This made me realize that I had to write my own curriculum for them.
 And none of my 3 kids were the same.
-Therefore, I know from experience that this program can work for any child that is willing to sit and listen to a story.
+Therefore, I know from experience that this program can work for any child who is willing to sit and listen to a story.

 How it all started

 Eleven years ago, I was pregnant with my second child and working for a school system.
 I realized that I would be homeschooling kindergarten in the fall with an infant along for the ride.

 My oldest child was 5.
 She was bright, happy, interesting, and talkative at home.
 She also had fine motor delays (still holding her crayon in a fist), took everything anyone said literally, and used a bigger vocabulary than any other 5-year-old I knew.
 Preschool had been a nightmare.
 My vibrant, engaged, curious child withered before my eyes each time I dropped her off.

 So that summer, I started on my journey as a homeschooling mom.

 I didn’t know I was a special kind of homeschool mom.

 I honestly didn’t think about how my kids weren’t “typical” or the fact that having a degree in working with people who weren’t “typical” would change the experience for us.
 Every day I woke up and just did my best to meet my children where they were.
 I adapted every curriculum and changed things.
 I found book lists and made up go-along activities for every book.